A macOS utility to make window management a breeze

 After launching, Hummingbird is accessible via a menu bar item.

 Here, you’ll find its preferences and statistics for your current “Hummingbird mileage”.

 On first use you will need to grant permissions for Accessibility Access.
 This is required so Hummingbird can move and resize windows of other apps.

 Recent macOS versions have added a security feature to prevent this by default, asking you as the user to allow this access.
 Please note that Hummingbird does not send any window data anywhere.

 The statistics Hummingbird displays are only recorded on your Mac.

-In “Privacy” tab of your “Security & Privacy” settings, please authenticate and make sure the entry for "Hummingbird" under “Accessibility” is checked as indicated below.
+Once on the “Privacy” tab, please authenticate by clicking the lock at the bottom left and make sure the entry for “Hummingbird” under “Accessibility” is checked as indicated in the screenshot.

 This setting allows Hummingbird to control your windows for you.

 You can configure the move and resize keyboard shortcuts in Hummingbird’s preferences